filipp-lotsmanov/shadow-detection/README.md

 ## Team

-The winning hackathon submission was a joint effort with Aliaksandr Krasnoshtanov and Daniil Sysenko.
+The winning hackathon submission was a joint effort with Oleksii Krasnoshtanov and Danil Sysenko.
 The 3-head decomposed-target architecture, 19 hand-crafted geometric features, flip-aware augmentation, and TTA inference were my contributions.
-Daniil and Aliaksandr ran complementary models in parallel; the original hackathon submission was a weighted blend of all of our individual best results.
+Danil and Oleksii ran complementary models in parallel; the original hackathon submission was a weighted blend of all of our individual best results.

 ## Limitations